-- 1 Must have completed two years of successful teaching in the Christian schools.
-2 Must be able to produce satisfactory evidence. - Must be able to produce satisfactory evidence of possessing: - a.
-Ability to pursue academic work successfully. - Qualities of personality, character, and conviction that are assets to a Christian teacher. - c.
+- 1 Must have completed two years of successful teaching in the Christian schools. - Must be able to produce satisfactory evidence of possessing: - a.
+Ability to pursue academic work successfully. - b.
+Qualities of personality, character, and conviction that are assets to a Christian teacher.

+- c.
 Loyalty to the Reformed faith. - d.
-Superior teaching ability. - Must agree to serve a National Union member school at least one year after receiving a scholarship. - Must submit a statement of 250 words or less on the reason(s) for applying for a scholarship.
+Superior teaching ability. - 3.
+Must agree to serve a National Union member school at least one year after receiving a scholarship. - Must submit a statement of 250 words or less on the reason(s) for applying for a scholarship.
 For details and applications for these scholarships and for grants-in-aid write directly to the Director of Scholarships, National Union of Christian Schools, 865-28th Street, S.E., Grand Rapids, Michigan 49508.
 Application must be made by March 15.